-- 98. A Plan participant that seeks exposure to international stocks has only one option in the Plan: the "International Fund," a fund-of-funds investment option, for which the Committee Defendants selected a series of funds into which participant investments in the International Fund flow. - 99.
-The Wells Fargo Fargo/Causeway International Value Fund (the "WF International Value Fund") is one of the funds the International Fund invests in and is therefore a Plan investment.
+87. A Plan participant that seeks exposure to international stocks has only one option in the Plan: the "International Fund," a fund-of-funds investment option, for which the Committee Defendants selected a series of funds into which participant investments in the International Fund flow.

+88. The Wells Fargo/Causeway International Value Fund (the "WF Causeway Fund") is one of the funds the International Fund invests in and is therefore a Plan investment.

-100. Based on the information currently available, the Committee Defendants were and are responsible for selecting the sub-funds that comprise the International Fund and thus were responsible for selecting the WF International Value Fund as a Plan investment.
+89. Based on the information currently available, the Committee Defendants were and are responsible for selecting the sub-funds that comprise the International Fund and thus were responsible for selecting the WF Causeway Fund as a Plan investment.

-- 101. The Committee Defendants included and retained the WF International Value Fund as a Plan investment (via the International Fund), despite the availability of cheaper and materially identical alternative investments, to seed and prop up the WF International Value Fund. - 102.
-The WF International Value Fund is a CIT established under the Declaration of Trust. - 103.
-All assets within the WF International Value Fund are ERISA-governed "plan assets" within the meaning of 29 C.F.R. § 2510.3-101. - 104.
-The WF International Value Fund was created in September 2014, and added to the International Fund option on the Plan investment menu by the end of 2014. - 105.
-As alleged above, prudent fiduciary process requires at a minimum a three-year performance history for an investment prior to its inclusion in a plan.
+90. The Committee Defendants included and retained the WF Causeway Fund as a Plan investment (via the International Fund), despite the availability of cheaper and materially identical alternative investments, to seed and prop up the WF Causeway Fund.

+91. The WF Causeway Fund is a CIT established under the Declaration of Trust.

+92. All assets within the WF Causeway Fund are ERISA-governed "plan assets" within the meaning of 29 C.F.R. § 2510.3-101.

+93. The WF Causeway Fund was created on September 10, 2014 and was added to the International Fund option on the Plan investment menu on the first day that this new fund came into existence.
+The Plan was the very first investor in the WF Causeway Fund.

+94. As alleged above, prudent fiduciary process requires - at a minimum - a three-year performance history for an investment prior to its inclusion in a plan.
 Despite this, the Committee Defendants added the newly created proprietary fund, with no track record, to the Plan.
+They did this to serve Wells Fargo's business interests, by using Plan assets as seed money for the newly created and untested proprietary fund.

+95. The Committee Defendants failed to engage in a prudent process before adding the WF Causeway Fund as a Plan investment because they failed to consider the Fund's historical performance (which was non-existent) before adding it the Plan.

+96. The Committee Defendants also plainly did not (and necessarily could not) meet the IPS's requirements for the evaluation of a new fund because no information about historical performance existed for the brand-new WF Causeway Fund, which had not demonstrated adherence and consistency in implementation of the Fund's stated investment strategy.

-They did this to serve Wells Fargo's business interests, by using Plan assets as seed money for the newly created and untested proprietary fund. - 106.
-The Committee Defendants failed to engage in a prudent process before adding the WF International Value Fund as a Plan investment because they failed to consider the Fund's historical performance (which was non-existent) before adding it the Plan. - 107.
-The Department of Labor has cautioned that a fiduciary violates his duty to participants where his fiduciary decision making is motivated by the intent to generate seed money that facilitates the marketing of a fund.
-See Department of Labor Advisory Opinion 1998-06A. - 108.
-Here, the Committee Defendants used the Plan's assets to seed the WF International Value Fund, as evidenced by the fact that the Plan's assets constituted more than 50% of the total assets in the Fund at year-end 2014.
+97. The Department of Labor has cautioned that a fiduciary violates his duty to participants where his fiduciary decision making is motivated by the intent to generate seed money that facilitates the marketing of a fund.
+See Department of Labor Advisory Opinion 1998-06A.

+98. Here, the Committee Defendants used the Plan's assets to seed the WF Causeway Fund, as evidenced by the fact that the Plan's assets constituted more than 50% of the total assets in the Fund at year-end 2014.
 Without such a substantial investment from the Plan, Wells Fargo's ability to market its new, untested fund would have been greatly diminished.